freebie22/Express-Movie-Server/README.md

 ## Getting Started

-To get started with WebbyLabMovies, first set up your environment variables by creating a `.env` file:
+To get started with Moviee, first set up your environment variables by creating a `.env` file:

 ```env
 SECRET_KEY =